-Join Gini von Courter for an in-depth discussion in this video Configuring user account creation, part of Up and Running with Jive Administration.
+Join Gini von Courter for an in-depth discussion in this video Configuring user account creation, part of Learning Jive Administration.

 - This is the first of our movies on common system settings.
 You'll notice that we are in the admin console and we will want to set our Registration Settings.
 You'll find those under People, Settings.
 And then on the left you have a whole host of settings for how people are going to interact with Jive in your organization.
 We want to click on Registration Settings.
 And these settings determine whether or not users are allowed to create their own accounts and whether or not you can allow your users to allow external contributors to have access as long as they've been invited.

 You'll see this group of settings at the top.
 So first we have User-Created Accounts.
 If you want to Allow users to create their own accounts then you would simply leave this checked, this is on by default.
 And the second setting that's on by default says that if an external contributor is invited by email to a group where their access would be allowed that they also can create their own account.
 We have a list of community domains that are used to validate email addresses of users in the community, so this is where you might add for example, a partner organization.

 Then we have the ability to Always block registrations from specific domains that you would turn off.
 Next the ability to set the strength of passwords that are required.
 So if for example we say Minimum of 8 characters, must include all 4 character types.
 The character types are listed below.
 An uppercase, and a lowercase letter, a number, and then a punctuation or special character.
 At the top of the list we have stronger password requirements than further down.